disjel/Starfield-Russian-Vlad/README.md

 Makes Vladimir white.
 Plug and play.
+Reupload and modify however you like.